Takumu Kawamura

-Takumu Kawamura (川村 拓夢, Kawamura Takumu) is a Japanese professional footballer who plays as a midfielder.
-He currently play for J1 League club, Sanfrecce Hiroshima.
+Takumu Kawamura (川村 拓夢, Kawamura Takumu) is a Japanese professional footballer who plays as a midfielder for Austrian Bundesliga club Red Bull Salzburg and the Japan national team.

 Club career

+Sanfreece Hiroshima

-Kawamura was born in Hiroshima Prefecture on August 28, 1999.
+Kawamura was born in Hiroshima Prefecture on 28 August 1999.
 He joined J1 League club Sanfrecce Hiroshima from youth team in 2018.

+Ehime FC (loan)

 He was loaned to J2 League club, Ehime FC for 2019 season.
 He left from the club after two years at Ehime.

-After leave the club, Kawamura return to Hiroshima for 2022 season.
+After leaving the club, Kawamura return to Hiroshima for 2022 season.
 On 22 October 2022, Kawamura brought his club reach first title of J. League Cup after defeat Cerezo Osaka with dramatic score 2-1.

+Red Bull Salzburg

+On 24 June 2024, it was announced that Kawamura would join Austrian side Red Bull Salzburg on 1 July, signing a four-year contract in the process.

+International career

+Kawamura made his debut for the senior Japan national team on 1 January 2024 in a friendly against Thailand and scored a goal in a 5–0 victory.